Rose O'Neill: Paris and later career

 Nina Morgan, Jackie Wilbur, Olga Petrova, Anita Loos, Rose O’Neill, Women’s Arts And Industries Exposition Sept.
 24, 1925.

 O'Neill continued working, even at her wealthiest, exploring many different types of art.
 She learned sculpture at the hand of Auguste Rodin and had several exhibitions of sculptures and paintings in Paris and the United States.
 These works were more experimental in nature, and largely influenced by dreams and mythology.
 O'Neill spent 1921 to 1926 living in Paris.
 While there, she was elected to the Société Coloniale des Artistes Français in 1921, and had exhibitions of her sculptures at the Galerie Devambez in Paris and the Wildenstein Galleries in New York in 1921 and 1922, respectively.

 In 1927, O'Neill returned to the United States, and by 1937 was living at Bonniebrook permanently.
 By the 1940s, she had lost the majority of her money and properties, partly through extravagant spending, as well as the cost of fully supporting her family, her entourage of "artistic" hangers-on, and her first husband.
 The Great Depression also hurt O'Neill's fortune.
 During that period, O'Neill was dismayed to find that her work was no longer in demand.
 After thirty years of popularity, the Kewpie character phenomenon had faded, and photography was replacing illustration as a commercial vehicle.
 O'Neill experimented with crafting a new doll, eventually creating Little Ho Ho, which was a laughing baby Buddha.
 However, before plans could be finalized for production of the new little figure, the factory burned to the ground.

 Personal life

 Page 757, Scribner's Magazine 1908.
 Extract from scan of illustration for the story "Phyllida" by Temple Bailey.

 O'Neill became a prominent personality in the Branson, Missouri community donating her time and pieces of artwork to the School of the Ozarks at Point Lookout, Missouri, and remaining active in the local art community.

 On April 6, 1944, O'Neill died of heart failure resulting from paralysis at the home of her nephew in Springfield, Missouri.
 She is interred in the family cemetery at Bonniebrook Homestead, next to her mother and several family members.
 Bonniebrook Homestead was listed on the National Register of Historic Places in 1997.

+In 2025, O'Neill was posthumously inducted into the Luzerne County Arts & Entertainment Hall of Fame.